-to reduce the risk and maximise profits.
-Discover spread betting tips as a way of betting on an event that has no fixed outcome but instead covers a range of possibilities.
+Using spread betting tips is one way to reduce risk and maximise profits.
+This is achieved by placing bets on an event that has no fixed outcome but instead covers a range of possibilities.

 Take for example a football match where the wager is to determine the number of goals scored.
 Say the event is England versus Brazil and the spread betting company predicts that 3 goals will be scored.